 Growing up in Puerto Rico, Ileana Loubriel always heard, “Engineering is for men.”
 And because she liked math, she was encouraged to go into accounting instead.
 But at her school’s career night, she met a female engineer.
 “She worked in the chemical industry,” Loubriel remembers.
 “I was so interested in what she was saying.
 I thought that was kind of cool to enter an area where there are no women.
 I think that opened my eyes.
 Now, I’ve been an engineer for around 30 years.”

 One of Loubriel’s favorite parts about her current role is the variety: “Here, we do a little bit of everything.
 We plan what we’re going to do, we do the scope, we buy the equipment, we design.
 I like that because I learn other things, not just my part.
 I can learn the whole line of production.”

 Xama Joshi, Senior Engineer, Substation & Transmission Project Management

-Xama Joshi’s goal was always to become a doctor, but when she moved to Orlando from India, there were no medical schools close by.
-So she took a different route, obtaining her associate’s degree from Seminole State College before earning a bachelor’s degree in electrical engineering at the University of Central Florida.
+Xama Joshi’s goal was always to become a doctor, but when she moved to Orlando from India, there was no medical schools close by.
+So she took a different route, getting her associate’s degree from Seminole State College before earning a bachelor’s degree in electrical engineering at the University of Central Florida.
 “A lot of my professors at UCF inspired my interest in the electrical field, so they definitely have made a big impact on my career,” said Joshi.
-Now, she’s been with OUC since 2007, starting in Distribution Engineering and eventually moving to Transmission Engineering where she enjoys working on various transmission projects.
+Now, she’s been with OUC since 2007, starting in Distribution Engineering and eventually moving to Transmission Engineering, where she enjoys working on various transmission projects.